ashleylid/G3DB/README.md

 The code is available under the Apache 2.0 license.
 If you use this code in a publication, please cite:

 A. Kleinhans, D. Sabatta, M. Michalik, B. Rosman, R. Detry and B. Tripp.
 G3DB: _A Database of Simulated Robot Grasps with Images, Morphed Mesh Models and Robotic Hand Parameters_.
-Under review
+Under review.
+Can be found here: [G3DB paper](http://drive.google.com/open?id=0B_4k6ZgOsZ1KVlF2M29Jd04zNGs)